 Stores That Double Coupons

 Wegmans is another popular one here in New York.
-When you see an item on sale for $2.50 and you have a $0.50/1 coupon to use, you may think it’s not worth saving 50¢ but when you get that coupon doubled to $1 your mindset shifts.
+When you see an item on sale for $2.50, and you have a $0.50/1 coupon to use, you may think it’s not worth saving 50¢, but when you get that coupon doubled to $1, your mindset shifts.

-When you pay $1.50 for a box of cereal and stock up and grab let’s say four boxes your out of pocket cost is $6.
-If you decide to buy four boxes of cereal one every week for the full price of $4 you will pay $16.
+When you pay $1.50 for a box of cereal and stock up and grab, let’s say, four boxes, your out of pocket cost is $6 if you decide to buy four boxes of cereal one every week for the total price of $4, you will pay $16.